YashSensei/AceBeats/README.md

-# SpoBEATS - Spotify Clone Application
+# AceBeats - Spotify Clone Application

-SpoBEATS is a feature-rich music streaming application that integrates with the Spotify API.
+AceBeats is a feature-rich music streaming application that integrates with the Spotify API.
 This project aims to recreate the Spotify web experience with a clean, responsive UI and core functionality.

 ## Features